Skip to main content

 Copying for non-commercial private study or research

 Fair dealing covers the making of single copies from print or electronic works for non-commercial personal use.
-An instance of copying for private study or research purposes could be arguably copying for a thesis, which is an original and unique piece of work.
+An instance of copying for private study or research purposes could arguably be copying for a thesis, which is an original and unique piece of work.
+Copying for a group of students is not covered by this exception

 However, if the study or research is commercial in any way, fair dealing will not apply and clearance will be required.